Save big (up to $1,875) on small business tools with our free membership, business.com+

 Company impact

-How to identify employee burnout
+How to identify workplace burnout

 Perhaps you’ve been there: Work is overwhelming, and help is limited.
 Before you know it, your drive and determination have diminished, and all you can think about is how to get out of work.
-This is a typical case of employee burnout.
+This is a typical case of workplace burnout.

 The best time to combat burnout is before it begins, but you can also stop it as soon as you recognize it.
 Here are some common signs an employee may be experiencing burnout: